enewe101/cluster-func/README.md

 	"queue": true
 }
 ```

+In some cases you may want to use `cluf_options` to simply modify (e.g. add to)
+the options in `.clufrc`, rather than overriding them.
+You can access the
+`.clufrc` options by importing them, using `from clusterf_func import RC_PARAMS`.

 For the most part, any option that can be set on the command line can be set in
 `cluf_options` and `.clufrc`, and vice versa, but there are a few options that